collingerac/USB-Battery-Device-Maintainer/ARGON_POD_SETUP.md

 ## Prerequisites
 - Raspberry Pi (3/4/5 or Zero 2 W)
-- Argon POD case with display
+- Argon POD case (optional) with display
 - SSH access to the Raspberry Pi
 - Internet connection